 Over the last couple of months, I've explained how your Pro Tools system needs to be set up to work to picture, and how to get audio and video into a Session using an OMF or other source file.
 In this month's workshop we are going to look at what happens in the audio post-production workflow once we have imported the OMF into our Session, and the typical steps you might go through to get from this OMF to finished, mixed programme audio.
 We left off last month at the point where we had created a video track and imported the OMF file into our working Session.
 So now what?

-Take a look at the two screens below.
+Take a look at the two screens (top and below).
 Both are screenshots from the Edit window of a TV audio post-production Session.
 The first is how the Session looked immediately after importing the OMF file into it and the second is from the completed programme.
 Notice that the former consists of just mono tracks, like a Pro Tools Session from the days before we had stereo tracks.
 The track names are generic (A1, A2, A3 and so on) and those tracks that appear stereo don't always contain stereo material, as with A3 and A4 in the middle of the window: there is audio on A3 that isn't on A4.

 To get everything in order, I look at how the tracks have been laid up by the video editor and start to rearrange them to suit my way of working.
 I create a batch of stereo tracks and name all the tracks to help navigation.
 I knew from the video editor that in this case tracks A1 to A4 were original sync sound.
 That is sound that was acquired 'in sync' with the original pictures.
 Note this may, or may not, be any use.
 The sync sound may have the director talking all the way through the shot, it may have been badly recorded, if there was no specialist sound recordist on the shoot, or it may simply be unusable because of unseen extraneous noise like a lorry passing just out of shot.
 In TV the director will rarely allow time to wait for a 'quiet window'.
 In music work it's 'we will fix it in the mix'; in audio post it is 'we will fix it in the dub'!
 In this example most of the sync sound was 'dual mono' where the same signal was recorded on both tracks.
 However some scenes were 'twin mono' where a different mono signal was recorded onto each track — in this case, the camera mic on one track and a personal radio mic on the other.